laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 [STARsolo count feature](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/ulabel/f2O4a8gq) | `Gene`, `GeneFull_Ex50pAS`, `Velocyto`, … | [scBaseCount feature types](https://github.com/ArcInstitute/arc-virtual-cell-atlas/blob/main/scBaseCount/README.md#starsolo-count-features)
 [Release](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/artifacts?filter[and][0][or][0][branch.name][eq]=main&filter[and][1][or][0][is_latest][eq]=true&filter[and][2][or][0][version_tag][eq]=2026-01-12) | `version_tag` e.g. `2026-01-12` | scBaseCount release folder

-Each dataset in LaminDB comes with a schema that maps the entities of above table on the features measured in the dataset, for example, `srx_accession`, `tissue`, `gene_count`, `plate`, `drug`, `cell_line` in addition to the numerical counts.
+Each dataset in LaminDB comes with a schema that maps the entities of the above table to the features measured in the dataset, for example, `srx_accession`, `tissue`, `gene_count`, `plate`, `drug`, `cell_line` in addition to the numerical counts.
 This means you can query datasets by whether they measured a given feature.

 The database also includes 135 collections stratified by organism and STARsolo count feature.
 For example, the collection `scBaseCount/GeneFull_Ex50pAS/Homo_sapiens` can be browsed at [arc-virtual-cell-atlas/collections](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/collections).